sparkfun/eng_application/ETC/README.md

   introductory ballet classes for about a year.
 If we measured my linear elasticity using
   [Young's modulus](https://en.wikipedia.org/wiki/Young%27s_modulus), I
-  think that I started at the elacticity of copper and moved down to the type of brass that is slightly more elastic.
-  I have also been an aerial dance diletante for about ten years.
+  think that I started at the elacticity of copper and moved down to the type of brass that is slightly more elastic.I have also been an aerial dance diletante for about ten years.
 Though this is irrelevant to most life skills, it did allow me to lift 20 pound marine batteries by a single hand at one of my old jobs.

 **6. What topics would you like to focus on while working with the engineering team?**